10-03 The Basic Processes

-In the conventional pulse sequences image contrast is calculable, but there are increasingly other sequences where it is not predictable.
-On the following pages, we will first look at the basic pulse sequences and their contrast-influencing components TR, TE, TI, FA, and others step-by-step.
+On the following pages, we will first look at the basic pulse sequences and their contrast influencing components TR, TE, TI, FA, and others — step-by-step.
 Many other pulse sequences can be derived from the basic sequences; their contrast behavior follows the fundamentals described here.

 In the early days of MR imaging one plain radiofrequency pulse sequence was used to create images: the partial-saturation (PS) sequence.
-It consists of 90° pulses transmitted in a train.
+It consists of a number of 90° pulses transmitted in a train.
 The sequence is discussed in detail in Chapter 4.

 Its signal intensity (SI) can be determined by the following equation: